strimzi/proposals/031-custom_authentication.md

 ## Motivation

 Supporting custom authentication allows greater flexibility for users of Strimzi who may have bespoke/proprietary authentication requirements.
-In addition, this would also ideally hopefully increase adoption of the operator, as it would allow for other popular third-party authentication schemes.
+Ideally, this would  increase adoption of the operator, as it would allow for other popular third-party authentication schemes.

 In addition, the cost of supporting custom authentication should be minimal as well, seeing as custom authn/z usually requires the end-user to build their own images.
 As a result, the level of expertise for such a user will be higher than the average adopter.
 It should also be noted that, it’s on the end-user to ensure that their custom authentication workflow works with Strimzi; the operator itself is strictly responsible for pushing down the necessary config to the broker pods.